 *If you are alergic to bee stings, you will not be permitted to carry the collection tube and may only act as a spotter on your team.

 All divers on this trip are divided in to 2 or 3 teams of approximately 4 divers.
 Each team will be lead by an Ocean Frontiers Divemaster who is licesnsed to spear Lionfish in the Cayman Islands.
-The other divers on each team have the task of scouting and spotting the Lionfish on each dive site visited.
+The other divers on each team have the task of scouting, spotting and spearing the Lionfish on each dive site visited.
 One of the divers on each team will carry the containment tube (shown in video) and work side by side with the spearer to collect the culled Lionfish.

 A Lionfish Culling Specialty Certification is available by signing up in advance for a separate class through Ocean Frontiers.
 The specialty certification class is not included in this trip.
 If you were to complete the Lionfish Specialty Certification you would then qualify to apply for a license to spear Lionfish from the boats of approved operators such as Ocean Frontiers.
 Participation on this trip does not qualify divers to spear lionfish in the Cayman Islands.
 Lionfish Culling Licenses are issued by the Cayman Islands Department of Environment.